frederic-perez/AmE-dictionary/data/dictionary.md

 __whanged__ _v_ :two::hammer:
 __whanging__
 __wharf__ _n_ :five::hammer: (wharves)
+__what do you know__ _idiom_ A phrase used to indicate one’s surprise upon discovering something. _Well, what do you know!
+It says here that my ancestors first came to this country in 1857!_ :es: ¡Qué sorpresa!
 __What’s that got to do with the price of tea in China?__ _idiom_ A rhetorical question calling attention to a non-sequitur or irrelevant statement or suggestion made by another person.
 __what’s the haps?__
 __what<sup>1</sup>__ _pron_ :mute:[w~~h~~at]